MicrosoftDocs/mixed-reality/mrtk-unity/features/tools/input-feature-usage-tool.md

 ### Panels

-The panels display the current state of all reported InputFeatureUsages on the first two detected Unity input sources.
+The panels display the current state of all reported InputFeatureUsages on all detected Unity input sources.

 The smaller panel along the top lists the names of all detected sources.